 - The right maternity bras that support your growing breasts.

-- Multiple underwears to change a couple of times during the day.
+- Multiple underwears to change twice during the day.
 (Yes, you got to do to it.)

 - A good pair of maternity jeans (if you love wearing jeans!)